 For many older adults, driving an automobile is their preferred option for community transportation.
-Medical disorders that impair driving in older adults may have two serious adverse outcomes: injury or death resulting from a motor vehicle crash (MVC) or driving cessation.
+Medical disorders that impair driving in older adults may have 2 serious adverse outcomes:

-Safe driving requires the integration of complex visual, motor, and cognitive processes, and older drivers with medical disorders may have mild to moderate deficits in one or more of these domains.
+Safe driving requires the integration of complex visual, motor, and cognitive processes, and older drivers with medical disorders may have mild to moderate deficits in 1 or more of these domains.
 Many older drivers successfully modify their routines and compensate for deficits by avoiding rush hour, driving fewer miles per year, limiting trips to shorter distances, and avoiding driving during twilight, nighttime, or inclement weather.
 Also, older drivers tend to be more cautious, drive more slowly, and take fewer risks.
-They also are cited less often for driving under the influence of alcohol.
-However, some older adults, because they deny or lack insight regarding limitations (eg, impaired judgment) or have a strong desire to maintain independence, continue to drive despite significant impairment of skills that relate to safe driving ability.
+They also are cited less often for driving while impaired.
+However, some older adults, because they deny or lack insight regarding their limitations (eg, impaired judgment) (1) or have a strong desire to maintain independence, continue to drive despite significant impairment of the skills needed to drive safely.

 Unlike in younger drivers, alcohol, texting, cell phone use, and speeding rarely play a role in MVCs involving older drivers; however, this situation may change in future aging cohorts.
 Distractions in the car could become more frequent as in-vehicle technology becomes more widespread (eg, GPS devices).